 The BioLink initiative is one of the measures taken by the SNSF to improve the quality of and access to scientific data.
-It complements the creation of the Swiss Biobanking Platform (SBP), which was launched in 2014.
-The scope of these two measures is to harmonise biobanking procedures with international standards (SOPs, legal and ethical advice), to harmonise the IT systems required for the exploitation of biobanks, to provide access to samples, and to ensure that data are reproducible and interoperable.
+It complements the creation of the Swiss Biobanking Platform (SBP), which was launched in 2014 and the first BioLink Call in 2016.
+The scope of these two measures is to harmonise biobanking procedures according to international standards (SOPs, legal and ethical advice), to harmonise the IT systems required for the exploitation of biobanks, to provide access to samples, and to ensure that data are reproducible and interoperable.
 Together, they respond to the needs of the scientific community in the field and seek to promote the long-term establishment of a network of biobanks in Switzerland to strengthen biobanking activities in line with recognised international standards.